-A deck is a great asset to your home and lifestyle.
-There’s nothing quite like enjoying an afternoon outdoors in the sunshine and fresh air, still right within reach of the comfort of home.
-A deck is the perfect backdrop for an outdoor paradise outfitted with your favorite outdoor furniture and colorful container garden, but if the bones of your deck could use some love before you get that far, keep reading.
+A deck is a great asset to your San Diego home and lifestyle.
+There’s nothing quite like enjoying an afternoon outdoors in the sunshine and fresh air, but still right within reach of your home.
+A deck is the perfect backdrop for an outdoor living space outfitted with your favorite outdoor furniture and colorful container garden, but if the bones of your deck could use some love before you get that far, keep reading.

 We’ve put together a comprehensive 3-part guide to restoring your deck so that it lasts well in the future.

 Part 1: Create a Clean Slate

 Check the integrity of the deck coating to determine if the existing coating needs to be completely removed.
 How can you tell?
 The best indicators are that the coating won’t bead water or is severely deteriorated.
 If either of these are the case, it’s best to remove the coating and start with a fresh, clean surface.

 - Use a heavy duty wood cleaner.
 Look for a cleaner that contains sodium metasilicate or sodium percarbonate.
 This product can be applied with a sprayer or soft deck brush; use a sprayer for optimum results.

 - Scrub the surface after applying the cleaner with a medium bristle brush before doing a final rinse down with low-pressure stream (no more than 1200psi) from a power washer.